Portland Schools with Game Design Programs

 AAS in Computer Game Development

 The game development program will provide instruction on topics like modeling, rigging, three-dimensional character development, character textures and animations.
 Industry software like Maya, Flash and Unity will be used in several courses, so students need to have a strong affinity for computer software and technology.
-Students participate in game team and studio courses to gain practical experience on game creation.
-Other coursework includes drawing, computer concepts, game design theory, Web development and spreadsheets.
+Students participate in game team and studio courses to gain practical experience in game creation.
+Other coursework includes digital drawing, computer concepts, game design theory, Web development and spreadsheets.

 Portland Community College

 Portland Community College doesn't offer a specific game design program, but students may still take electives related to the field.
 Students can study either computer science or multimedia, depending on their personal interests.
 The computer science program offers a technical option for computer-savvy students.
-The multimedia program is best suited for students interested in audio production, Web and multimedia design.
+The multimedia program is best suited for students interested in audio production, Web design and multimedia design.